 The Sierra Nevada ENT team takes a comprehensive approach to resolving or managing nasal and sinus problems by creating an individualized treatment plan.
 Beginning with a physical exam and extensive interview about your sinus symptoms and history, our goal is to formulate a treatment plan to provide you relief from symptoms.

 Many options exist for treating nasal and sinus issues.
-If they are a result of an allergic reaction, antihistamines or nasal sprays may be all that is needed.
+If they result from an allergic reaction, antihistamines or nasal sprays may be all that is needed.
 If allergy complaints are persistent or severe, a course of immunotherapy (allergy injections) and/or environmental control may be required.

 Learn more about the following sinus conditions and how we treat them: